-Our Spring 1 Topic is...
+Our Topic this half term is...

 How can parents help at home?

-In preparation for the year 1 phonics screening tests in summer, please endeavour to help your child with their phonics at home.
+In preparation for the year 1 phonics screening tests in summer, please endeavor to help your child with their phonics at home.
 This involves extra reading, practicing of tricky words, and also plenty of games where children have to read and spot which words are 'nonsense' words.

 Children should be exposed to a range of texts: Fiction, newspapers, recipes, magazines, shopping lists and many more.
 Here is a useful website for extra age-related reading:

-Year 1 Curriculum Expectations
+Year 1 Expectations